McNerdius/TailBlazor/Source/wwwroot/content/build.md

 - More advanced uses of MSBuild Targets

 One example is using [Inline Tasks](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-inline-tasks) - essentially embedding code within the `.csproj` (or more ideally, the `tailwindcss.targets` it points to) to kick off the npm task.
 It works but it's a bit ugly IMO.
-Visit [See Also](/seealso) for a link to a project using this approach.
+Visit [See Also](/also) for a project using this approach.

 - Using Visual Studio Folders View's "Configure Tasks" / `tasks.vs.json`